shayanray/MedMesh-PennApps18/README.md

 # Medmesh (Secured a spot in Top 15% projects submitted at PennApps 2018)
 Conversational AI in healthcare.
-Automated Heart Rate abnormality detection and remedial using Fitbits, Machine Learning, Chatbots etc.
+Automated Heart Rate abnormality detection and remedial using Fitbits, Machine Learning, Chatbots etc to  provide ER avoidance and bridge the gap between providers and patients.

 ## Problem to Solve